ingmarboeschen/mongoTable/README.md

 mon$insert(mtcars)
 stopifnot(mon$count() == nrow(mtcars))

-## Create a one dimensional frequency table
+## Create a one-dimensional frequency table
 # for all x
 mongoTable(connection = "mon", x = "cyl")

-# for all x matching a query
+# for all x matching a query (cars with mpg greater than 20)
 mongoTable(connection="mon", x="cyl", query = '{\"mpg\": {\"$gt": 20}}')

-## Create a two dimensional frequency table
+## Create a two-dimensional frequency table
 # for all x and y
 mongoTable(con = "mon", x = "cyl", y = "gear")

-# for all x and y matching a query
+# for all x and y matching a query (cars with mpg greater than 20)
 mongoTable(con="mon", x = "cyl", y = "gear", query = '{\"mpg\": {\"$gt": 20}}')

 ```